AO-StreetArt/CLyman/docs/pages/Events_API.rst

 This will overwrite the current value of this property to 100.0.

 Updates can occur on keyframes as well in addition to objects, using the same JSON format as the HTTP API.
+See the listing of valid msg_type values below.

 Event Output
 ------------